-Princip Principles and Recommendations Compliance by the Company (b) i that fandeper of its or oroce the ex the relevant qualifications and experience of the members of the committee; and in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or less not have an audit committee, disclose act and the processes it employs that endently verify and safeguard the integrity corporate reporting, including the sses for the appointment and removal of other audit gement partner.
 The ARC Charter is disclosed on the Website.

 Clause 3(a) of the ARC Charter provides that the ARC must meet at least three times annually or as frequently as is required to undertake its role effectively.

-The qualifications and experience of each member of the ARC is disclosed in the Directors' Report (FY22 Financial Report at pages 10-12).
+The qualifications and experience of each member of the ARC is disclosed in the Directors' Report (FY23 Annual Report at pages 22-24).

 The Company will, at the end of each reporting period, disclose in its annual report the number of times the ARC met throughout the period and the individual attendances of the members at those meetings is to be disclosed.
-For the reporting period ended 30 June 2022, this information was disclosed in the Directors' Report (FY22 Financial Report at page 12).
-Recommendation 4.2 The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively. a listed entity should, before it approves nancial statements for a financial period, its CEO and CFO a declaration that, in the financial records of the entity have y maintained and that the financial omply with the appropriate accounting ad give a true and fair view of the financial performance of the entity and that the been formed on the basis of a sound k management and internal control which The Company complies with this recommendation.
+For the reporting period ended 30 June 2023, this information was disclosed in the Directors' Report (FY23 Annual Report at page 24).

+The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial

 Clause 6 of the ARC Charter provides that the ARC will review the Company's financial statements with management and its external auditor before recommending that the Board approve the statements.
 The ARC is also responsible for ensuring that appropriate processes are in place to form the basis upon which the Chief Executive Officer and Chief Financial Officer provide the recommended declarations in relation to the Company's financial statements.

-The Company confirms that it received a declaration from the CEO and CFO in the form required by this Recommendation for the reporting period ended 30 June 2022.
-Recommendation 4.3 A listed entity should disclose its process to verify the integrity of any periodic corporate report it releases to y should disclose its process to verify the The Company complies with this recommendation.
-Clause 4(i) of the ARC Charter requires that the ARC ensures that any periodic corporate report the Company releases to the market that has not been subject to audit review by an external auditor discloses the process taken to verify the integrity of its content.
+The Company confirms that it received a declaration from the CEO and CFO in the form required by this Recommendation for the reporting period ended 30 June 2023 and at the half year.